 The Council for Accreditation of Counseling & Related Educational Programs (CACREP)

 Harassment, Discrimination, and Sexual Misconduct Complaints

 The Office of Civil Rights of the U.S. Department of Education for complaints concerning federal laws prohibiting discrimination and harassment

 Student: A currently enrolled individual, or enrolled within the two previous semesters (one academic year) when the circumstances of the complaint first occurred, and who has not been suspended or dismissed, or otherwise separated from the university.

-Informal Complaint: An expression of a problem, concern or dissatisfaction by a student to any staff, office or department.
-Complaints may be expressed and discussed with the most immediate before any grievance is filed.
+Informal Complaint: An expression of a problem, concern, or dissatisfaction by a student to any staff, office, or department.
+Complaints may be expressed and discussed with the most immediately before any grievance is filed.
 If the complaint cannot be resolved, a formal complaint may be filed.